 We already had a lot of information about the local seabed and its ecology, but this project has seen much more information collected.

-Cawthorn Institute has prepared a report on the potential ecological effects of the development.
+Cawthorn Institute prepared a report on the potential ecological effects of the development before we applied for resource consents.
 This work included:

 - Additional benthic* (near and just below seabed) surveys in the proposed dredge zone, supplementing existing data

 - Additional sediment chemistry analysis

 - Multi-beam survey of Pania Reef (as pictured above)

 - Fisheries and marine mammals’ assessment.